Detailed Overview of the Ordination Process

 If the nominee feels they would like to pursue focused discernment for ordination they will begin informal discussions with a member of the clergy in their local faith community (Rector, Priest-In-Charge, Campus Minister, etc.) regarding their call.

-Following the initial discussions and upon mutual agreement that deeper discernment is advisable, the clergyperson will contact the Dean for Formation to explore possibilities for discernment in their Region.
+Following the initial discussions and upon mutual agreement that deeper discernment is advisable, the clergyperson will contact the Dean for Formation to explore possibilities for Holy Orders Discernment in ECCT.

 Upon the completion of the discernment committee’s work, the leaders of the discernment group and the nominee will submit a report to the COM for consideration.
 The COM will then meet with the nominee to determine if the nominee should be invited to join the COM and Bishops on a discernment retreat.
 This is usually held in early fall.

 Prior to the retreat, the clergy person will be asked to provide recommendations for the nominee.
 These recommendations should include some summary of the discussions with the nominee as well as an explanation of why they feel the nominee has the qualities to best serve the church as an ordained leader.

 Upon completion of the discernment retreat the COM will determine the next steps for the nominee which may include, but are not limited to:

 - Invitation to formally apply to the Bishops for postulancy.

 - Recommendation for further discernment on a local level.

 - Invitation for ongoing discussion with the COM.